dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/faq.md

     default constructor, even if it would be empty.
 *   If `FooTest` has a const non-static data member, then you have to define the default constructor *and* initialize the const member in the initializer list of the constructor.
-(Early versions of `gcc` doesn't force you to initialize the const member.
+(Early versions of `gcc` doesn'type force you to initialize the const member.
 It's a bug that has been fixed in `gcc 4`.)

 ## Why does ASSERT_DEATH complain about previous threads that were already joined?